saquibmansuri/CodeHub/Proj-BasicAuth_Using_Webserver/Nginx/Readme.md

 sudo sh -c "openssl passwd -apr1 >> /etc/nginx/.htpasswd" (this command will ask for the password for the above user as a prompt)
 ```

+NOTE:
-NOTE: 1.
-You can't use multiple passwords for same user
+1. You can't use multiple passwords for same user
-      2. To delete any user, simple delete it from the file /etc/nginx/.htpasswd
+2. To delete any user, simply delete it from the file /etc/nginx/.htpasswd
 3. To change password for a particular user - first delete the user and then recreate the user with the new password

 ## Step 3